centreon/centreon-documentation/en/reporting/installation.md

 -   Host groups: **Databases**, Applications, Security, Network, Mail, etc.
--   Host categories: DB2-Servers, MariaDB-Servers, Oracle-Servers,
+-   Host categories: DB2-Servers, MySQL-Servers, Oracle-Servers,
     SQL-Servers, etc.

 Here is an exemple of statistics that you can obtain using those groups